knights-analytics/hugot/README.md

 Hugot can be used both as a library and as a command-line application.
 See below for usage instructions.

+## Hardware acceleration 🚀

-Hugot now also supports the following accelerator backends:
+Hugot now also supports the following accelerator backends for your inference:
- - CUDA (tested)
+ - CUDA (tested).
+See below for setup instructions.
  - TensorRT (untested)
  - DirectML (untested)
  - CoreML (untested)